Blue Bottle Fly

 "IMAGES COMING SOON"

-Arthropods Canada offers Calliphora vicina, a larger species of Blue Bottle fly, as an excellent feeder option for arachnids, reptiles, and other insectivores.
-To ensure the highest quality for your pets, we source our larvae weekly from a USDA-approved farm and ship them with permits to maintain freshness and compliance.
+Arthropods Canada has the option to introduce a large species of Blue Bottle fly, Calliphora vicina, as an excellent feeder for arachnids, reptiles, and any other insectivores.
+We obtain the larvae freshly each week from a USDA-approved farm and ship them with permits to ensure the highest quality possible for your animals.

 Storage Instructions